Proto-metabolism: Gene-first

+The discovery of ribozymes—RNA molecules with catalytic activity—by Thomas Cech and Sidney Altman, recognized with the Nobel Prize in Chemistry in 1989, provided crucial support for this hypothesis.

-Metabolism-first hypothesis
+Metabolism-first

 Metabolism-first hypothesis suggests that autocatalytic networks of metabolic reactions were the first forms of life.
 This is an alternative hypothesis to RNA-world, which is a genes-first hypothesis.
 It was first proposed by Martynas Ycas in 1955.
-Many recent work in this area is focused in computational modeling of theoretical prebiotic networks.
+A lot of recent work in this area is focused in computational modeling of theoretical prebiotic networks.

 Metabolism-first proponents postulate that replication and genetic machinery could not arise without the accumulation of the molecules needed for replication.
 Alone, simple connections between prebiotic synthesis reactions could form key organic molecules and once encapsulated by a membrane would constitute the first cells.
 These reactions could be catalyzed by various inorganic molecules or ions and stabilized by solid surfaces.
 Molecular self-replicators and enzymes would emerge later, with these future metabolisms better resembling modern metabolism.

 One critique for the metabolism-first hypothesis for abiogenesis is they would also need self-replicating abilities with a high degree of fidelity.
 If not, the chemical networks with greater fitness in early Earth would not be preserved.
 There is limited experimental evidence for these theories, so additional exploration in this area is needed to determine the feasibility of a metabolism-first origins of life.